 One thing you'll find a lot in transactional friendships is people keeping count.

 'I did this for him/her, so I deserve this."

 "(S)he didn't do this for me, so I won't do it for him/her."

 Transactional friendships keep score, with the aim of not ever giving too much to the other person.
 This is so far from what friendship should be.

-The main difference between transactional friendships and genuine friendships is that transactional friendships are selfish and self-centered, whereas real friendships are selfless and unconditional.
+While transactional friendships are selfish and greedy, real friendships are selfless and unconditional.

 If you try to start a friendship with a transactional mindset, it won't go well.
 You have to be willing to go the extra mile and show a self-sacrificing attitude.

 When you show true love and have a real friendship, you get back, but not because of a sense of duty.